citp/privacy-policy-historical/b/bl/blo/blockstarplanet.com.md

 **Your California Privacy Rights**

 California Civil Code Section 1798.83 permits California residents to request information regarding our disclosure of any of your personal information to third parties for their direct marketing purposes.
-To make such a request, please send us an e-mail to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#d4a1a794b9bba2bdb1a7a0b5a6a4b8b5bab1a0faaeb1bab0b1a7bffab7bbb9) or write to us at the address below.
+To make such a request, please send us an e-mail to [us@moviestarplanet.zendesk.com](mailto:us@moviestarplanet.zendesk.com) or write to us at the address below.

 **Contacting MovieStarPlanet**